Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: Numerical Experiments

 We employ the surface-restricted RK method \eqref{eq:runge_kutta} with various orders $s=1,2,3$ to handle backtracking points and integrate them with the CN \eqref{eq:crank_nicolson} or BDF scheme of matching time orders for temporal discretization for the PDE of \eqref{eq:final_system}.
 Then, we use Mat\'{e}rn kernel with different orders $m$ in \eqref{fully discrete system CN} for spatial discretization to investigate the spatial and temporal convergence of the proposed TBRBF method.
 In addition, we evaluate the impact of the diffusion coefficient $\varepsilon$ by examining some different values, a larger value (\(\varepsilon = 1\)) to a much smaller value (\(\varepsilon = 1e-5\)).

-To assess the temporal convergence of the TBRBF method, we set the number of collection points $n_P = 200$, resulting in a spatial step size (fill distance) of $h = \frac{2\pi}{n_P}$.
+To assess the temporal convergence of the TBRBF method, we set the number of collocation points $n_P = 200$, resulting in a spatial step size (fill distance) of $h = \frac{2\pi}{n_P}$.
 And we fix the kernel smoothness order at $m=5$.
 We then select various time steps $\triangle t = 0.1, 0.05, 0.01, 0.001$ and evolve the solutions until a final time of $T=1.0$.
 The absolute error of the $\ell^{\infty}$ norm is used to compare the numerical solution with the exact one.
 As illustrated in \cref{tab:combined_convergence}, TBRBF achieves the expected convergence order under the RK2-CN scheme.

 For the spatial convergence of TBRBF, we adopt a small time step of $\triangle t=10^{-4}$ and a total time of $T=1.0$, ensuring that the observed errors are dominated by spatial discretization.
 Using the BDF3 time-stepping scheme, we investigate the effects of various fill distances $h$ and kernel smoothness orders $m$.
 The results, summarized in \cref{tab:combined_spatial_convergence}, demonstrate that spatial discretization achieves superconvergent behavior.
+In \cref{tab:combined_spatial_convergence}, $M_e$ and $E_e$ denote the final-time errors with respect to the exact mass and exact energy.
+The final-time mass and energy errors $M_e$ and $E_e$ in \cref{tab:combined_spatial_convergence} exhibit clear convergence under spatial refinement.
+For more complex tests (Examples~2--3), we instead report $M_h$ and $E_h$ at $t=0$ and $T$ to assess mass conservation and energy dissipation.